sbryngelson/group-docs/group-syllabus/figures.md

 Other rules:
 * __Background color:__ Do not use background colors in your visualizations, e.g., the dark blue used in Paraview.
 Instead, use a white background!
-So it blending into the document nicely.
+So it blends into the document nicely.
 * __File size:__ Do not use images that are very large.
 Images bigger than roughly 10MB are too large.